thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-cust-cal-update.md

 - Pipe-separated
 - Tab-separated
 - Semicolon-separated

-### Creating or updating your calendar file
+{: id="update-cal"}

-You can either create a new calendar file or download an existing one and make changes to it.
+### Updating the calendar file

-If you have created a new calendar file, go to [Uploading your calendar file]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-cust-cal-update#upload-cal)
+The easiest way to update a calendar file is to download an existing one, make changes to it, and then upload it.

-If you want to make changes to an existing calendar, do the following:
+To update your calendar file, do the following:

 1. Click **Data** in the top navigation bar.